ERG: Employee Resource Groups Definition, Benefits & Examples

 If you don’t know what employee resource groups are, then you might want to read this article until the very end.
 We will not only talk about what they are and how important they can be, but we’ll also give you some examples of successful companies that have well-established ERGs.

-Employee resource groups, or ERGs, are voluntary groups led by employees.
+Employee resource groups, or ERGs, are voluntary employee led groups.
 Their purpose is to help workers grow both personally and professionally.

 ERGs are meant to be a safe space where employees can talk about their experiences, give advice, seek help, and change their workplace environments for the better in general.